Islamabad Weather Update Today

 Current Temperature in Islamabad

-As of noon, the temperature in Islamabad reached 29°C, with expectations of a decline in the evening.

-Humidity levels in the city were recorded at approximately 67 percent, accompanied by 10km/h winds.
-The maximum UV Index was noted at 5, indicating moderate conditions, with visibility around 8km.
+At midday, the temperature in the city reached approximately 29°C. The humidity level recorded was over 74 percent.
+Winds were blowing at a speed of 12km/h.
+The maximum UV Index recorded was 5, indicating moderate conditions, with a visibility range of around 8km.

 Air Quality in Islamabad

-The air quality in the federal capital registered at 34, which falls into the “fair” category.
-Generally, the air quality is acceptable for most individuals, although sensitive groups may experience minor to moderate symptoms from prolonged exposure.
+The air quality in the federal capital was measured at 29, which falls into the fair category.
+Generally, the air quality is acceptable for most people.
+However, individuals in sensitive groups may experience minor to moderate symptoms from prolonged exposure.

-Additionally, there is a westerly wave affecting the upper and western regions of the country, while a low-pressure area (LPA) is expected to move over South Sindh within the next 24 hours.
+A westerly wave is also observed over the upper and western regions of Pakistan.
+Additionally, a low-pressure area (LPA) is situated over the southern part of Rajasthan, India, and is expected to move southwestward over the next 24 to 36 hours.

-Anticipated weather conditions include rain, wind, and thundershowers in the Potohar region, Upper Khyber Pakhtunkhwa, Northeast and South Punjab, Southeast Sindh, Northeast Balochistan, and Kashmir.
-Heavy rainfall is expected at isolated locations in Southeast Sindh during the forecast period.
+As a result of these weather conditions, rain, wind, and thundershowers are expected in northeast and south Punjab, Khyber Pakhtunkhwa, the Potohar region, southeast Sindh, northeast Balochistan, Gilgit Baltistan, and Kashmir.
+Isolated heavy rainfall is anticipated in Upper Khyber Pakhtunkhwa, Kashmir, and the Potohar region during the forecasted period.

 Read More News On